kcorbett43/agenticSearchEngine/README.md

 ## Artisan Research (TypeScript)

-AI-powered research and enrichment web app.
-Enter natural language queries about companies or people and get structured, sourced "magic variables".
-Handles different output types (boolean questions, specific answers, contextual info) based on the user's input.
+An AI-powered research and enrichment web app, using Typescript, that can take natural language queries about companies or people and return structured, sourced "magic variables".
+Handle different output types (boolean questions, specific answers, contextual information) based on the users input.

+Outputs concise answers to queries.
+Click on "View Full JSON Response" to see the full variable output.

 ### Environment file (.env)
-Create a `.env` file at the repo root with at least the following variables:
+Create a `.env` file at the repo root with the following variables:
 ```
 PORT=4001
 OPENAI_API_KEY=